Mupati/100ms-golang-api/README.md

 - [x] Create a new room
 - [x] Get details of a single room
-- [ ] Get details of a list of rooms in your account
+- [x] Get details of a list of rooms in your account
-- [ ] Update the details of a room
+- [x] Update the details of a room
-- [ ] Enable and Disable a room
+- [x] Enable and Disable a room
-- [ ] Create the struct for the Room Object

 [Room Codes](https://www.100ms.live/docs/server-side/v2/api-reference/room-codes/room-code-overview)